 Casement Window Cons

-- They can post a potential safety hazard especially if they’re left open on the outside.
+- Safety hazard– They can pose a potential safety hazard especially if they’re left open on the outside.

 What is a Sliding Window?

 Sliding windows are not attached with a hinge.
 Instead, they sash open – either up or down or slide back and forth.
-It is very similar to a double hung window turned on its side and complement traditional and colonial style properties perfectly.
-They also work seamlessly with walls where there isn’t a lot of height to play with but enough of horizontal space.
+It is very similar to a double-hung window turned on its side and complements traditional and colonial-style properties perfectly.
+They also work seamlessly with walls where there isn’t a lot of height to play with but enough horizontal space.

-- Sliding windows are easy to open and far simpler to operate, so there are fewer potential mechanical problems.
+- Ease of operation- Sliding windows are easy to open and far simpler to operate, so there are fewer potential mechanical problems.

-- Sliding windows are a cheaper alternative as compared to casement windows.
+- Cost efficient- Sliding windows are a cheaper alternative compared to casement windows.
 Moreover, as they don’t open on the outside, it doesn’t pose a safety hazard for people walking on the outside.

-- Sliding windows blend perfectly in period properties, refurbishment houses and in cases where casement windows may be considered too modern.
+- Blends easily- uPVC Sliding windows blend perfectly in period properties, refurbishment houses, and cases where casement windows may be considered too modern.

-- Sliding windows let you choose exactly how much space you want to leave open.
+- Better spacing options- Sliding windows let you choose exactly how much space you want to leave open.
 This way you can regulate the flow of fresh air into your room.

 Sliding Window Cons

-- Sliding windows are not as energy efficient and thereby can prove to be extremely expensive to maintain.
+- Low energy efficiency- Sliding windows are not as energy efficient and thereby can prove to be extremely expensive to maintain.

 Suggested: What are Bay Windows?